 Dust generation is expected to be higher for this alternative than for the No Action Alternative because of the large volume of soil that would need to be excavated and transported off site.
 Standard construction industry dust control measures would be used during site clearing, grading, excavation, and construction activities to reduce the generation of contaminated airborne dust.
 There would also be a temporary increase in noise and traffic at and near the site during the hours when site work is underway.
 Site work is planned for daylight hours during the week when most people are away from their homes.
 Following remediation, soil contaminants available to environmental receptors at and near the site would be limited.
-Soil contaminated above the restricted future land-use clean-up levels and wastes.
+Soil contaminated above the restricted future land-use clean-up levels and waste would be disposed in a facility specifically designed for the long-term management of such wastes.
 Exposure to remaining soil contaminants (above unrestricted future land-use clean-up levels, but below the restricted future land use clean-up levels) would be limited by covering those areas with paving and buildings.